bzurkow/3D_Tron/README.md

 ## Set up on local machine
 - Clone the repository
 - npm install
-- npm run build
-- Server will run on port 3000
+- npm run build (server will run on port 3000)